-This is the first inspection for this service.
+This is the first inspection of this newly registered service.
 This key question has been rated Good.
 This meant people were supported and treated with dignity and respect; and involved as partners in their care.

 Ensuring people are well treated and supported; respecting equality and diversity